 PSXP Pressure Service - value per Domestic Point; physical characteristic of a Domestic Point; equals 1 if the Domestic Point is equipped with a PS, and 0 otherwise, for Distribution Domestic Points, please refer to section 6.2.1.2.

+QCtoHSXP Quality Conversion to H Service – value per Domestic Point for Injection ; physical characteristic of a Domestic Point for Injection ; equals 1 if the Domestic Point for Injection is equipped with a QCtoH , 0 otherwise.

 SCm Seasonal Coefficient – monthly value; factor used for defining the seasonal capacity tariff versus the yearly capacity tariff, using a quarterly factor for any (sub)period that represents a standard quarterly product, and a monthly factor for all other periods, as defined in the Regulated Tariffs, as provided for in section 6.1.
 In case of a capacity service obtained through a transaction such as secondary market or a substitution service, the Seasonal Coefficient is determined by the original service period.

 Shipper Code A code that identifies a Network User when submitting a nomination for its Transmission Services.
 Such code is related to the operational systems of the TSO.